mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Or, the other “I don’t know” means *completely* “I don’t know,” because you have *no* idea.
 People ask you what Buddhism is, what zazen is, and you say, “I don’t know.”
 That is really “I don’t know,” don’t you think so? *[He laughs.]*

-If you say “I don’t know,” you cannot get any spirit to tell [people] or to teach, don’t you think so?
+If you say “I don’t know,” you cannot get any spirit to teach [people] or to tell [them], don’t you think so?
 But if you really know what zazen is, even though you can’t say – even though you say “I don’t know” – *that* “I don’t know” has a really great spirit to teach somebody.
 So still people feel that point.

-The “I don’t know” of Emperor Wu – I don’t know which of the two it was. *[He laughs.]* Whether he really didn’t know, or whether he knows pretty well and is *free from* he knows, and then he says he doesn’t know...
+The “I don’t know” of Emperor Wu – I don’t know which of the two it was.
+The Emperor said “I don’t know” [or] “I don’t know” – I don’t know which. *[He laughs.]* [Whether] he really didn’t know, or he knows pretty well and is *free from* he knows, and *then* he says he doesn’t know...
 I don’t know.
 No one knows, okay? *[Some laughter.]* That’s up to you.
 But anyway, from this story, Emperor Wu was not [a] common [person], he was a great Zen Buddhist.

 #### 30:32

-Finally, the National Teacher was silent for a long time, then he said, “Do you understand?”
+So finally, the National Teacher was silent for a long time, then he said, “Do you understand?”

-In [Shobogenzo “Four Horses” (Japanese: Shime)](topics#four-horses), [Dogen Zenji](glossary#dogen) says ... from a [Saṃyukta Āgama](glossary#saṃyukta-āgama) sutra:
+In [Shobogenzo “Four Horses” (Japanese: *Shime*)](topics#four-horses), [Dogen Zenji](glossary#dogen) says ... from a [Saṃyukta Āgama](glossary#saṃyukta-āgama) sutra:

 > The Buddha said to the assembled monks, “There are four kinds of horses.
 The first kind immediately follows its rider's will when, in surprise and fear, it sees the shadow of a whip.
 The second does likewise when the whip strikes its hair.
 The third, however, does not obey its master until after the whip has struck its flesh.
 The fourth, finally, does not do so until the whip has reached its very bones.”
 >